-- a proposal form,
+- a proposal form, and - a budget

-- a budget; and

-- an equality monitoring form.

 Download copies of these documents on our website.

 The proposal form will give you the opportunity to describe your activity and how it contributes to Film Hub South East's priorities.

 If you have any questions about the fund, the submission process or would like to discuss your proposal before applying please get in touch at filmhubse@independentcinemaoffice.org.uk.